LasseNatvig/cppc2020/nordicLetters/README.md

 # Nordic letters from C++

 Note that this example and documentation is so far **only the Windows version**.
-We plan to add code and documentatio for macOS and linux at a later stage
+We plan to add code and documentation for macOS and linux at a later stage.

 ## Introduction